Planetary Analog Test Sites

 Graph: Basalt chemical profiles taken from eight locations on Hawaiʻi Island are compared with a Martian meteorite.

 Interested in reserving a planetary analog site?
-We offer logistical support services to help make your field test operation a success:
+We offer a variety of logistical and support services to help make your field test successful:

-We also provide a mobile testing platform upon request.
-Our Helelani planetary rover has an open-payload design and can be remotely operated through an internet connection.
-For more information, please inquire about this option in your site request.
+We also offer a mobile testing platform upon request.
+Our Helelani planetary rover has an open-payload design and can be remotely operated from anywhere in the world.
+For more information, please inquire about this option in the test site request form.